-- Makeup should be kept natural and conservative. - o Neutral and non-distractive colors on the face only.
+Makeup should be kept natural and conservative.
+Neutral and non-distractive colors on the face only.

+Nails

-- Nails - Nails are to be well kept, clean and groomed at all times. - For infection control purposes, fingernails may not extend beyond the fingertip and must be well manicured. - o Artificial extensions and polish are prohibited.
+Nails are to be well kept, clean and groomed at all times.
+For infection control purposes, fingernails may not extend beyond the fingertip and must be well manicured.
+Artificial extensions and polish (to include dip, gel and acrylic) are prohibited.